Can I Eat Gorgonzola Cheese During Pregnancy?

 Theories/Speculation

 According to Baby Center, the link between soft cheeses and listeria infection is related to the use of unpasteurized milk in cheese production.
 Also known as "raw" milk, unpasteurized milk can carry the listeria monocytogenes bacterium as well as various other disease-causing organisms.
 Pregnant women are more than 20 times more likely to be infected by listeria than other adults, reports Baby Center.
-You should also avoid unpasteurized milk and any other dairy products made from it.
+You should also avoid unpasteurized milk and any other dairy products made from it, since any unpasteurized dairy product can carry this bacteria as well as others.

 Types

-According to the American Pregnancy Association, there are several types of soft cheese that may increase your risk of listeria infection.
+According to the American Pregnancy Association, several types of soft cheese can increase your risk of developing listeria infection.
 These cheeses include Brie, camembert, roquefort, feta, gorgonzola and Mexican-style cheeses that include queso blanco and queso fresco.
-You should talk to your doctor prior to eating any of these cheeses during pregnancy.
+Talk to your doctor prior to eating any of these cheeses during pregnancy.
 Because listeria can cross the placenta when it enters your body, it can infect your baby and cause blood poisoning, reports the American Pregnancy Association.

 Misconceptions

 Based on the various warnings about gorgonzola and other semi-soft and soft cheeses, many pregnant women feel they must avoid these cheeses altogether.
-Indeed, if these soft cheeses are made with unpasteurized milk, you should avoid them.
 However, the Centers for Disease Control and Prevention stipulates that you can eat soft cheeses if their labels indicate that they are pasteurized.
 There are pasteurized versions of some of these cheeses, including gorgonzola.